scriptbuzz/mlflow-local/README.md

 # http://localhost:5000

-# you should see a dashboard similar to the one below but your content will vary.
+# you should see a dashboard similar to the one in the image below but your content will vary.

 # ![title](img/mbitar-mflow-dash.jpg)
 ```